ka-r-ol/Xpdfcat/README.md

 ![all files selected](images/3.png)

-* Then press the "Slice" button by the first file:
+* Then press the #Slice# button by the first file:

  ![slice](images/4.png)